rizzolab/mol2db/README.md

 The general workflow:

-Mol2 files are converted into csv files, then these csv files can be imported into your generated psql database
+1. Mol2 files are converted into csv files
+2. These csv files can be imported into your generated psql database

-You create a molecular table that is in that database.
+3. You create a molecular table in your database

-While the mol2s are stored into your database, you can pull molecules out based on their cheminformatic descriptors or by their IDs.
+4. While the mol2s are stored into your database, you can pull molecules out based on their cheminformatic descriptors or by their IDs.

 Below are column label for a molecular table.
 These are the available descriptors you can pull.